 You will work out legs and glutes in only 15 minutes!

-While you can’t completely avoid the changes pregnancy will do to your body, you can keep weight gain at a minimum, feel fit and bounce back postpartum a lot easier if you choose one of these pregnancy workouts.
+While you can’t completely avoid the changes pregnancy will do to your body, you can keep weight gain at a minimum, feel fit and bounce back postpartum a lot easier if you choose to do regular pregnancy workouts.